wdinyes/wdinyes.github.io/_posts/2025-11-29-vietnam-lessons-redux.markdown

 I don't have any particular recommendation here.
 Since my wife is Vietnamese and fluent, she got a SIM at [Viettel](https://www.vietteltelecom.vn/vx/), a major carrier in Vietnam.
 It was cheap, fast, and also got us a Vietnam phone number, which I will say came in handy.
 So I guess that's the recommendation: get a local number.

-I am on T-Mobile, and while the data is still unlimited, they cap it at 256k or something after a bit.
+I am on T-Mobile, and while the data is still unlimited, they cap the speed at 256k or something after a bit.
 This did cause some headaches, but I was able to hot-spot on to the wife's phone easily enough.

 Longer term, I will be getting a legit phone number in Vietnam, and will probably try to retain my T-Mobile account as well.
 It's just very handy for shorter international trips, but there are probably some other good options.